Accessibility Plan 2018 – Click here

 Provision at Pilgrims’ Way:

-They assess children, design programmes and train staff to implement these programmes.
+He assesses children, design programmes and train staff to implement these programmes.
+Dominic can also talk to parents about supporting their child’s speech and language needs at home.

 They also write reports if we need them for any purposes.

-Children under 5 receive Speech and Language Therapy from the team at Sunshine House.
-Jessie and Natalie will help us help your child at school.
+Children under 5, who live in Southwark, and are registered with a GP in Southwark, receive Speech and Language Therapy from the team at Sunshine House.

 Children with Autism are supported by the Autism Support Team, or the Early Years Autism Support Team.
 They will visit if we request help and may be able to give advice for you at home.